-Did you know that in Florida, there are four types of Widow Spiders?
-They are the Northern Black Widow spider, the Southern Widow Spider, the red Widow Spider and the Brown Widow Spider which will discuss in more detail below.
+Did you know that there are four types of Widow Spiders in Florida?
+They are the Northern Black Widow Spider, the Southern Widow Spider, the Red Widow Spider, and the Brown Widow Spider which will discuss in more detail below.

-Because brown widow spiders (latrodectus geometricus) can vary from light tan to dark brown or almost black and may have differing markings such as white, black, yellow, brown and even orange on the back of their abdomen, they are very hard to recognize!
+Because brown widow spiders (Latrodectus Geometricus) can vary from light tan to dark brown or almost black and may have different markings such as white, black, yellow, brown, and even orange on the back of their abdomen, they are tough to recognize!
 The picture below is of the red widow spider.

-If you have pictures of this spider, or believe you have been bitten by a Brown Widow, please post your comments below and send the pictures to the email address located on the bottom of this page.
+If you have pictures of this spider or believe a Brown Widow has bitten you, please post your comments below and send the photos to the email address at the bottom of this page.

 Wow maybe I’m sensitive to the Brown Widow bites……I got a bite on my hand (no mark just slightly red if any I can’t see one really) but intense aching pain like I had broken it – the only thing that works is soaking it in Epson salts or taking Advil.
 It has been two weeks and I think today I can finally use my hand!
 Yay!
 That one person is right if it bites you on a tendon or muscle watch out!
 They love plastic furniture or really any patio chair (I am constantly having to check) they can suddenly appear and be there with an egg within 3 days of not looking – these guys are amazing.
 Please check your under your cars too at night they will always be hanging out where you can see them.
 My symptoms were a mild fever, intense migraine and a bit of nausea.
 Be careful in your yard when you see a ball of old leaves etc. since their webs are so sticky and strong – that ball will hide up to 5 eggs sometimes!
 The mother is usually hiding in there too!
 They do tend to build a kind of tight white barrier web next to the egg and hide like a tiny ball in a corner (they actually will drop and roll out) just use a long stick and check those corners for the parent before getting the egg off there.